jgm/pandoc/INSTALL.md

 quick install, but this information may be of use to packagers.
 For more details, see the [Cabal User's Guide].
 These instructions assume that the pandoc source directory is your working directory.
+You will need cabal version 2.0 or higher.

 1. Install dependencies:  in addition to the [Haskell platform], you will need a number of additional libraries.
 You can install